 Elderly (see section Warnings and precautions for use )

 The treatment is started at the usual dosage of one tablet Perindopril / INDAPAMIDE RATIOPHARM 4 mg / 1.25 mg per day.

 Patients with renal impairment (see Warnings and Precautions section )

-Treatment is contraindicated in severe renal impairment (creatinine clearance <30 ml / min).
+In severe renal impairment (creatinine clearance <30 ml / min), treatment is contraindicated.

 Patients with hepatic impairment (see section 4.3).
 Contraindications, Warnings and Precautions for Use and Pharmacokinetic Properties

 In case of severe hepatic impairment, treatment is contraindicated.

 In patients with moderate hepatic impairment, no dose adjustment is required.